Share

 Best Practices: Filter and Group Clashes

-You can search and filter aggregated model views, drill down into specific clash interferences, set clash tolerances, and automatically group clashes, architects, engineers, and BIM managers can collaborate to clear clashes, assign issues, solve small problems, and prioritize larger problems for an upcoming coordination meeting.
+You can search and filter aggregated model views, drill down into specific clash interferences, set clash tolerances, and automatically group clashes in the viewer.
+Using these tools, architects, engineers, and BIM managers can collaborate to clear clashes, assign issues, solve small problems, and prioritize larger problems for an upcoming coordination meeting.

 Group clashes